Caolan Robertson: Early life

-Far right politics
+Background in politics

-According to Robertson he was involved with the far-right politics for "around three years", having been drawn into it by conservative Muslim anti-gay sentiment he encountered in London and the targeting of the gay community in the 2016 mass shooting.
-49 people were killed in the attack at a gay nightclub in Orlando by a shooter who had sworn allegiance to the "caliph" of the Islamic State.
-Searching the internet for information about the shooting Robertson found results from far-right news sources and activists.
+According to Robertson, he was involved with far-right politics for "around three years".
+He was drawn into it in reaction against the anti-gay sentiment he encountered among conservative Muslims in London and the targeting of the gay community in the 2016 Pulse nightclub shooting.
+49 people were killed in the attack at a gay nightclub in Orlando, Florida, by a shooter who had sworn allegiance to the "caliph" of the Islamic State.
+Searching the internet for information about the shooting, Robertson found anti-Islamic results from far-right news sources and activists.
 "As soon as you watch a few of them, you get recommended many, many more and I really started going down an online-specific rabbit hole."

-He graduated from being an online supporter to making videos for right wing activists like Tommy Robinson, Lauren Southern and Alex Jones, and being a correspondent for the far-right Rebel Media.
+He graduated from being an online supporter to making videos for right-wing activists like Tommy Robinson, Lauren Southern and Alex Jones, and being a correspondent for the far-right Rebel Media.
 He explains his popularity with the movement in part by his having a clean record.
-“Normally people that make content like this have a dark history or have been involved in violence, whereas I had none of that”.
+"Normally people that make content like this have a dark history or have been involved in violence, whereas I had none of that".

-By early 2019, Robertson said he had grown disillusioned with working with the far-right, and in an interview portrayed himself as having abandoned the ideology.
+By early 2019, Robertson said he had grown disillusioned with working with the far-right, and in an interview, portrayed himself as having abandoned the ideology.
 The Christchurch mosque shootings by a white supremacist in March was "the final straw".

-He says he spent 2019-2020 mentally recovering from leaving what he described as "a cult", and as of 2021 claimed he was "exposing the far-right, exposing disinformation", including how misleading extremist videos can attract millions of views.
+He says he spent 2019 to 2020 mentally recovering from leaving what he described as "a cult", and as of 2021 claimed he was "exposing the far-right, exposing disinformation", including how misleading extremist videos can attract millions of views.

+Documentary topics

 Ukraine

-When the Russo-Ukrainian war began, Robertson visited the country and made a documentary about the war highlighting the injustice suffered by the Ukrainians.
-He was so affected by the Ukrainian struggle, that returning to the UK, he found he "couldn't go back to doing what he had been doing".
-He moved to Ukraine in mid-2024 where he lives and works full time.
+During an interview with The Bulwark, Robertson said that when the 2022 Russian invasion of Ukraine began, he visited the country and made a documentary about the war.
+He was so affected by the experience that upon returning to the United Kingdom, he found he "couldn't go back to doing what he had been doing".
+He moved to Ukraine in mid-2024, where he lives and works full-time.
+Robertson received an Honorary Ambassador Award for Digital Diplomacy in 2025 by the First Lady of Ukraine, Olena Zelenska.

-As a result of his work in Ukraine and his entry into Ukrainian occupied Russian territory (Sudzha), the Russian government has sanctioned him and issued an international warrant for his arrest (effective in countries allied with the Russian Federation).
+As a result of his work in Ukraine and his entry into Ukrainian-occupied Russian territory (Sudzha), the Russian government has sanctioned him and issued an international warrant for his arrest.